-- 2. A key book in this regard is the book Design Patterns by Gamma, Helm, Johnson, and Vlissides (known in OO circles as "the Gang of Four"). - a) SHOW - b) This book classifies the patterns it discusses into three broad categories, which were also discussed as homework exercise m.
+- 1. A key book in this regard is the book Design Patterns by Gamma, Helm, Johnson, and Vlissides (known in OO circles as "the Gang of Four"). - a) SHOW - b) This book classifies the patterns it discusses into three broad categories, which were also discussed in the book.
 What are they?